hacksider/Deep-Live-Cam/README.md

 ## Credits

 - [ffmpeg](https://ffmpeg.org/): for making video related operations easy
 - [deepinsight](https://github.com/deepinsight): for their [insightface](https://github.com/deepinsight/insightface) project which provided a well-made library and models.
-Please be reminded that the [use of the model is for non-commercial use only as per license details](https://github.com/deepinsight/insightface?tab=readme-ov-file#license).
+Please be reminded that the [use of the model is for non-commercial research purposes only](https://github.com/deepinsight/insightface?tab=readme-ov-file#license).
 - [havok2-htwo](https://github.com/havok2-htwo) : for sharing the code for webcam
 - [GosuDRM](https://github.com/GosuDRM/nsfw-roop) : for uncensoring roop
 - [vic4key](https://github.com/vic4key) : For supporting/contributing on this project